tangowhisky37/CoderDojo/README.md

 - 190917 : Location confirmed.
 Kicking off first session on the 24th of Sep.
 - 100917 : Looking to build team of mentors, volunteers.
 Working on confirming location for Dojo.
 Bookings open, limited seats.
 - 040917 : Working on getting the word out there.
 Web presence launched.
 Looking for a place to host our Dojo.

+For any queries please drop us a note at dojo@hack2.live.

 ## Class Pictures